quarcs-lab/mendez2020-convergence-clubs-code-data/README.md

 *-------------------------------------------------------
 ```

 Given the extended dataset, the code below plots multiple figures and export them as `.pdf` and `.gph` formats.
 There are three types of plots.
 First, the relative transition paths of all countries are plotted.
 This plot is useful as it provides a first graphical overview of dataset.
 Second, relative transition paths are plotted based on the club classification.
 Not only a plot for each club is created, but there is also a plot that compares all clubs using a common y-axis.
 Third, a plot based on within-club averages is also created.
-It is important to note that the colors and design of figures are based on the `plotplainblind` scheme.^[See @Bischof2017 for further information about the graphical scheme.
-This scheme can be installed by typing the following in the Stata console: `net install gr0070.pkg`.
-Activate the scheme by typing: `set scheme plotplainblind`.]
+It is important to note that the colors and design of figures are based on the `plotplainblind` scheme.
+See @Bischof2017 for further information about the graphical scheme.
+This scheme can be installed by typing the following in the Stata console: `net install gr0070, from(http://www.stata-journal.com/software/sj17-3)`.
+Activate the scheme by typing: `set scheme plotplainblind`.

 ```
 *-------------------------------------------------------